deliriousMathematician/dancingGalaxies/README.md

 4/9/24 - Added FuncAnimationTest

-7/9/24 - Modified imageio test to add the duration of frames to gif; Pull request to add a new version, with slight modifications, of FunAnimationTest
+7/9/24 - Modified imageio test to add the duration of frames to gif; Will also create a Pull request to add a new version, with slight modifications, of FunAnimationTest - KC